-These kebabs are delicious.
+These traditional kebabs are delicious.
 It is best to marinate the meat overnight so that it can firm up and in addition, become very easy to thread.
 We discovered that tenting the kebabs (we used a foil container) while grilling helps to cook the meat and trap the smoke which adds to the flavour.
 See technique pics at the end of the recipe.

 YOU WILL NEED